 Screening for Plagiarism

-All work in the manuscript should be avoided of any plagiarism, falsification, fabrications, or omission of significant material.
+All work in the manuscript should be avoided any plagiarism, falsification, fabrications, or omission of significant material.
 Authors are expected to explicitly cite others' work and ideas, even if the work or ideas are not quoted verbatim or paraphrased.
 This standard applies whether the previous work is published, unpublished, or electronically available.
 Failure to properly cite the work of others may constitute plagiarism.
 Plagiarism in all its forms constitutes unethical publishing behaviour and is unacceptable.
-International Journal of Entrepreneurship, Business and Creative Economy (IJEBCE) applies a minimum standard of similarity score of the manuscript under 20%.
-If the manuscript performs above 20%, the article should be revised or rejected.
-International Journal of Entrepreneurship, Business and Creative Economy (IJEBCE) applies a screening for plagiarism using Turnitin.
+Humanities, Society, and Community (HSC) applies a minimum standard of similarity score of the manuscript under 20%.
+The article should be revised or rejected if the manuscript performs above 20%.
+Humanities, Society, and Community (HSC) applies a screening for plagiarism using Turnitin.